lxj616/lxj616.github.io/_posts/2021-09-26-reviving-leonid-afremov-paintings.markdown

 I have been admired his talent for years, the bright color caught my eyes and also raised my interest, does recently developed neural network algorithms have the ability to create such art ?

-## Results From Conditional VQGAN & transformer
+## Results From VQGAN & Conditional Transformer

 https://github.com/CompVis/taming-transformers